-Following a ground invasion in 1950, the Chinese Communist Party (CCP) consolidated its rule over the previously free nation of Tibet when it forced local officials to sign the 1951 Seven Point Agreement.
+Following a ground invasion in 1950, the Chinese Communist Party (CCP) consolidated its rule over the previously free nation of Tibet when it forced local officials to sign the 1951 Seventeen Point Agreement.
 Whilst in 1959, a huge uprising in the Tibetan capital of Lhasa was crushed by Beijing.

 Decades on and occupied Tibet is one of the most oppressed, surveilled and policed regions on Earth.

 The Chinese government has long progressed a program of cultural genocide against the Tibetan people that continues to this day.

 The recent conference further determined to revive the International Network of Parliamentarians on Tibet (INPaT), as part of a general resolve to heighten the campaign to progress Tibetan rights and self-determination via applying pressure to get Beijing to the negotiating table.

 At the Washington meeting, Central Tibetan Administration president Sikyong Penpa Tsering raised parallels between the invasion and occupation of First Nations peoples in the United States, Canada and Australia, with the plight of the Tibetans over the last seventy years of Chinese occupation.

 Similar to the settler colonial societies that have been forged in those English-speaking countries, the CCP government has set in motion a series of policies aimed at erasing Tibetan culture, appropriating lands, and the attempted assimilation of the people.